nawabahmadreshi/documentation/pages/features/deepviews.md

 | **$android_deepview** | `false` |
 | **$desktop_deepview** | `false` |

+{% example title="When creating Marketing links on the Branch dashboard" %}

+You can disable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/marketing/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects and setting it to false.

+{% image src='/img/pages/features/deepviews/deepviews-disable-mlc.png' full center alt='Disable Marketing link Deepviews' %}

+{% endexample %}

 ## Customizing the Deepview templates

-You can create new Deepview templates using the [Deepviews configuration page](https://dashboard.branch.io/#/settings/deepviews) on the Branch dashboard, either by duplicating the default Branch Public Template, or by creating a new one from scratch.
+You can create new Deepview templates using the [Deepviews configuration page](https://dashboard.branch.io/settings/deepviews){:target="_blank"} on the Branch dashboard, either by duplicating the default Branch Public Template, or by creating a new one from scratch.
 New Deepview templates are shared between all platforms (iOS, Android, and desktop), and cannot be deleted after creation.

 {% image src='/img/pages/features/deepviews/deepview-create-template.png' third center alt='Deepviews tab' %}